 - Togetherness = abor

-Putting this powerful word into action has the potential to help businesses climb out of the Covid 19 crisis and grow beyond it.
+Putting this powerful word into action has the potential to help businesses overcome obstacles, grow faster and be more profitable.
 Collaboration will add horsepower to your efforts.
 It will introduce you to new teams, new ideas, new business models and new opportunities.